-Property Туре Description nodes Type Hash Array Required.
+Property Туре Description nodes Hash Array Required.
 A list of nodes.
-The list of nodes contains: ip Required string.
-The address of the node. port Required integer.
-The port number of this node. weight Optional integer.
+The list of nodes contains: • ip Required string.
+The address of the node. • port weight Optional integer.
 A number used to represent the weighting to apply to this node, relative to all other nodes.
 Use this field if your service uses a weighted load balancing algorithm, such as weighted round robin.
 For more information, see "Load Balancing" on page 60. draining Optional boolean.
 Set to true to establish this node as being in a "draining" state. disabled Optional boolean.
 Set to true to establish this node as disabled and not accepting traffic.
 This can be useful as a default, or fall-back, position in your script, such that the pool is populated with a notional list of what nodes would be present in the event of an error.